The Stone Age and the Bronze Age

 Islamic mosques in India

-When Abbasid invaders came to India about 1100 AD, most people in northern India converted to Islam, so Indian architects built a lot of Islamic mosques, often re-using pieces of destroyed Hindu temples to show that they had defeated Hinduism.
+They often re-used pieces of destroyed Hindu temples to show that they had defeated Hinduism.
 But in southern India, people went right on building bigger Hindu temples with fancier sculptures carved on them.

 Learn by doing: build a city out of wooden blocks